WojtekKamilowski/CI_PP5_HSBS/README.md

 - Add pagination feature for search queries, on era tabs & when sorting books list.
 Possibly by starting with fixing error: 'Page' object has no attribute 'ordered' initial solutions research started on <a href="https://stackoverflow.com/questions/22426502/page-object-has-no-attribute-ordered-exception">Stackoverflow</a>

+- Add functionalities to add,update & delete blog posts from the website without using django admin by superusers.

+- Add functionalities to add,update & delete all users'post comments from the website without using django admin by superusers.

+- Add functionalities to add,update & delete user's own post comments.

 [Back to Table Of Contents](#table-of-contents)